sambhavnoobcoder/RedTeaming-Openai-GPT-OSS-20b/writeup/COMPETITION_WRITEUP.md

 3. **Internal Knowledge Disclosure**: The model demonstrably has access to detailed internal information (e.g., architecture, gradients) that can be exfiltrated through carefully crafted bypass techniques.
 This highlights a need for better isolation of proprietary internal representations.

-4. **Sophisticated Policy Fabrication**: The model exhibits a remarkable ability to generate convincing, yet entirely fictional, internal documentation, especially when prompted with privileged framing.
+4. **Sophisticated Fabrication**: The model exhibits a remarkable ability to generate convincing, yet entirely fictional, internal documentation, especially when prompted with privileged framing.
 This represents a significant deception risk, as fabricated policies could be used for social engineering or to mislead stakeholders.
+It also fabricates text when it feels the need to complete context to a certain number of words , often hallucinating after the first few words .

 ### Methodological Advances and Report Clarity